dgsmith1988/Arpeggiator/README.md

 From a technical standpoint the project was a success but the results turned out to be less musical than hoped for.
 It did however provide a chance to explore the interesting territory of how to represent tonality on a computer.

 The patch was originally written in Max 6 and hasn't been tested with Max 7 yet.

+There is a dependency on VJ Manzo's Modal Object Library. http://www.vjmanzo.com/mol/